cmu-delphi/covidcast-nowcast/README.md

      │    ├── delphi
      │    └── undefx
     ```
-3. Before building the images, you will need to make two edits:
+3. Before building the images, you will need to make two edits in the operations repo:
     a.
 Edit `repos/delphi/operations/src/secrets.py` by setting `db.host = 'delphi_database_epidata'` and
     `set db.epi = ('user', 'pass')`, which will match the testing docker image.
     b.
 Add `COPY common /common` to `repos/delphi/operations/dev/docker/python/Dockerfile` after copying source files.